Patricia Hill Collins

 Patricia Hill Collins (born May 1, 1948) is an American academic specializing in race, class, and gender.
 She is a distinguished university professor of sociology emerita at the University of Maryland, College Park.
-She is also the former head of the Department of African-American Studies at the University of Cincinnati, and a past president of the American Sociological Association (ASA).
-Collins was the 100th president of the ASA and the first African-American woman to hold this position.
+She is also the former head of the Department of African-American Studies at the University of Cincinnati.
+Collins was elected president of the American Sociological Association (ASA), and served in 2009 as the 100th president of the association – the first African-American woman to hold this position.

 Collins's work primarily concerns issues involving race, gender, and social inequality within the African-American community.
 She gained national attention for her book Black Feminist Thought, originally published in 1990.

+In 2023, she was awarded the Berggruen Prize for Philosophy & Culture.

 Family background

-Patricia Hill Collins was born on May 1, 1948, in Philadelphia, Pennsylvania, the only child of two working parents living in a predominately Black, working-class neighborhood.
-Her father, Albert Hill, was a factory worker and a Second World War veteran, had met her mother, Eunice Hill, was a secretary in Washington, DC.
-Since both of Collins’ parents worked, she began attending daycare at two and a half years old.
-Collins’ love for reading and education came from her mother, who had always wanted to be an English teacher and attended Howard University.
+Patricia Hill Collins was born on May 1, 1948, in Philadelphia, Pennsylvania, the only child of two parents living in a predominately Black, working-class neighborhood.
+Her father, Albert Hill, a factory worker and a Second World War veteran, and her mother, Eunice Hill, a secretary, met in Washington, DC.
+Since both of Collins' parents worked, she began attending daycare at two and a half years old.
+Collins' love for reading and education came from her mother, who had always wanted to be an English teacher and briefly attended Howard University.
 Unable to afford the tuition, Eunice was not able to graduate.
 After her daughter was born, Eunice made sure that she was exposed to literature at a young age, teaching her to read and introducing her to the public library.

 Early life

-As a child, Collins found herself feeling safe and secure in her neighborhood.
+As a child, Collins felt safe and secure in her stable Black working-class neighborhood.
 As she played in the streets with her friends freely, she trusted the safety of her observant community.
 She would spend time outside roller skating and jumping double Dutch rope on her block with her friends.
 She and her friends enjoyed making and singing music together.
 A musician, she can play the trumpet, piano, and organ.
 While in high school Collins worked at her church playing the organ.
-As she got older, Collins being to notice she was either the first, one of the few, or only African Americans and/or woman or working-class person in her communities.
+As she got older, Collins began to notice she was either the first, one of the few, or only African Americans and/or woman or working-class person in her communities.
+Of this, she wrote:

+"I saw nothing wrong with being who I was, but apparently many others did.
+My world grew larger, but I felt I was growing smaller.
+I tried to disappear into myself in order to deflect the painful, daily assaults designed to teach me that being an African American, working-class woman made me lesser than those who were not.
+And as I felt smaller, I became quieter and eventually was virtually silenced."